yuzzfeng/yuzzfeng.github.io/about.md

-My name is Yu Feng, a student of Geoinformatics.
+My name is Yu Feng, a student in Geoinformatics.

 Thanks for reading!